 (ii) Loan covenants: Borrowings from banks contains certain financial covenants.
-The Holding company has not satisfied few of the financial covenants during the year ended March 31, 2023 and March 31, 2022.
-Further Holding company has not received any demand for repayment of loans from banks in respect of years for which debt covenants have not been met.
-Due to this, Holding company has reclassified the long term borrowing as short term borrowing.
+The Group has not satisfied few of the financial covenants during the year ended March 31, 2024 and March 31, 2023.
+Further Group has not received any demand for repayment of loans from banks in respect of years for which debt covenants have not been met.

-(iii) The Group has not made any default in the repayment of loans to banks including interest thereon.
+- (iii) The Group has not made any default in the repayment of loans to banks including interest thereon.